 Understanding the Hospitality Management Industry.
 You will learn how to deal with the basics of Finance, Economics, Marketing, Business Law & Ethics and Investigative Abilities in relation to the hospitality management industry.

 Competencies learned in these modules are brought together at the end of the year in a final project.
 In a small group of students you will make a prototype of ‘the lobby of the future’!

-Year 2 consist of a total of 3 modules, the second and the third of which are offered on alternating basis.
+Year 2 and the first semester of year 3 are referred to as main phase I. Year 2 consists of a total of three modules, the second and the third of which are offered on an alternating basis.

 Developing People and Organisations

-Take a close look at behavioral aspects of working with people in organisations.
-(Courses: Oganisational behaviour, Business Law & Ethics, Investigative Abilities and Economics)
+Take a close look at behavioural aspects of working with people in organisations.
+(Courses: Oganisational Behaviour, Business Law & Ethics, Investigative Abilities and Economics)

 Managing Business Performance and Innovation

 Learn how to deal with customer relations, service marketing and pricing strategies.
 (Courses: Accounting, Operations Management, Management Information Systems and Marketing)